umn-drupal/folwell/README.md

 This repository includes the Folwell theme for Drupal 8 as part of the Drupal 8 Enterprise and Lite products supported by OIT at the University of Minnesota.
 Folwell is the recommended base theme for all Drupal 8 sites going forward, and will be the theme installed by default for all new Drupal 8 sites beginning in January 2019.

 Folwell is built with Node Sass and Gulp, and uses the Bourbon and Bitters libraries.
-It uses the Drupal 8 [Neato](https://www.drupal.org/project/neato) base theme.
+It extends the Drupal 8 [Neato](https://www.drupal.org/project/neato) base theme.
 See below for build instructions for local installs.

 ## Recommended modules